BEST wine MULLED WINE – which to use?

 Other Notable Wine Varieties

-Lambrusco / Dolce Rosso – These Italian grape varieties are often sold in 4-liter casks and are popular among backpackers in Australia.
-Known for their natural sweetness, Lambrusco and Dolce Rosso are typically blending with other wines to enhance sweetness of mulled wine without added extra sugar.
+Lambrusco / Dolce Rosso – These Italian grape varieties are often sold in 4-litre casks and are popular among backpackers in Australia.
+Known for their natural sweetness, Lambrusco and Dolce Rosso are typically blended with other wines to enhance the sweetness of mulled wine without adding extra sugar.

 Top 3 Reasons to...